Issues & Insights

 John Merline

 Veteran journalist John Merline was Deputy Editor of Commentary and Opinion at Investor's Business Daily.
-Before IBD, he launched and edited the Opinion section of AOL News, and was a member of the editorial board of USA Today, where he continues to be a regular contributor.
+Before IBD, he launched and edited the Opinion section of AOL News, and was a member of the editorial board of USA Today.
 He’s been published in the Washington Post, National Review, Detroit News, Cleveland Plain Dealer, Forbes, and numerous other publications.
-He is regular commentator on the One America News Network and on local talk radio.
 He got his start in journalism under the tutelage of M. Stanton Evans.

 About Issues & Insights

-Issues & Insights is run by the seasoned journalists behind the legendary IBD Editorials page.
-Our goal is to bring our decades of combined journalism experience to help readers understand the top issues of the day.
-We’re doing this on a voluntary basis, because we believe the nation needs the kind of cogent, rational, data-driven, fact-based commentary that we can provide.
+Issues & Insights is run by seasoned journalists who were behind the Pulitzer Prize-winning IBD Editorials page (before it was summarily shut down).
+Our goal then and now is to bring our decades of combined journalism experience to help readers understand the top issues of the day.
+I&I is a completely independent operation, beholden to none, but committed to providing cogent, rational, data-driven, fact-based commentary that the nation so desperately needs.